karate

 Sanchin, another ancient kata, focuses on breath and power.
 In the penultimate set of moves, one grabs the air while breathing in to fill the expanded, centred locus of ki energy.
 By learning to breathe again like a baby, one's learnings simplify, settle, and progress.

 This depicts the open moves of Seyunchin, done to music.
-When breathing, pulse, and intent become clear, the kata starts to settle.
-This piece is calmner, simpler, purer - closer to how I should feel when doing the entire kata.
+When breathing, pulse, and intent become clear, the kata flows, becoming calmer, simpler, freer.
+The goal is to do the entire kata this way.

 Hakutsuru no Mai - White Crane Dance

-White Crane fights Snake in the garden, but rather than vanquish him, as often happens in other martial arts forms, White Crane tumbles Snake away and summons the strength and courage to fly away.
-She finds freedom and grace in her world, leaving Snake, without judgment, to his.
+White Crane fights Snake in the garden, but rather than vanquish him, as in the Chinese White Crane dance, the Okinawan Crane tumbles Snake away and summons the strength and courage to fly away.
+This symbolizes Okinawa's relationship with China, as a vassal state that found ways to keep its language, culture, joy, freedoms, and dance-loving ways.

 Black Belt panel